 Welcome to the Cheshire Medical Center, Dartmouth Health Family Medicine Residency!

-We are excited to share our newly accredited program and invite applications for one of six spots in the inaugural class slated to start in July 2024!
+We are excited to share our newly accredited program and invite applications for one of 6 spots in the inaugural class slated to start in July 2024!
 Our committed faculty aim to train future family physicians in the skills necessary to address the broad health needs of rural communities with a commitment to diversity, equity, and inclusion within a culture of belonging.

 We are dedicated to training the next generation of family physicians as the foundation of the robust primary care workforce needed to advance the health of our patients and communities.
-Our website offers a glimpse into much of we have to offer, and we look forward to hearing from you.
+Our website offers a glimpse into much of what we have to offer, and we look forward to hearing from you.

 Karl Dietrich, MD MPH